All Episodes

 I agree with you on that.

-When Donald Trump comes into office, Here you were, and I'd interview you all these years, and you warning the world about radical Islamic terrorism and warning the world about a nuclear armed Iran, and you had a hard time building uh building a coalition that understood the real clear present danger that a nuclear armed Iran would would face provide to the world really.
+When Donald Trump comes into office, here you were, and I'd interview you all these years, and you're warning the world about radical Islamic terrorism and warning the world about a nuclear-armed Iran.

-And and you were the lone voice voice in the wilderness.
+And you were the lone voice in the wilderness.

-The change uh the great change happened in uh two thousand uh and sixteen in terms of American policy, because uh the newly elected president Donald Trump said I'm getting out of this horrible deal, this uh dangerous Iran deal, and I'm gonna uh reapply uh crippling sanctions on Iran, uh and that that was exactly the policy that I had advocated unsuccessfully to his predecessor, uh uh President Obama.
+The change, the great change happened in 2016 in terms of American policy, because the newly elected president Donald Trump said, I'm getting out of this horrible deal, this dangerous Iran deal, and I'm going to reapply crippling sanctions on Iran.

-But when I felt that this deal threatened the very existence of the Jewish state, the very existence of the Jewish people who've been laboring to uh under the sun for three thirty five hundred years, uh I wouldn't let the Aitollahs get away with it.
+But when I felt that this deal threatened the very existence of the Jewish state, the very existence of the Jewish people who've been laboring under the sun for 3,500 years, I wouldn't let the Atollas get away with it.

-and that produced meetings before before two thousand sixteen that eventually uh blossomed into the Abraham Accords, which are historic four historic peace agreements that Israel made with the help, indispensable help of President Trump and his team.
+And that produced meetings before 2016 that eventually blossomed into the Abraham Accords, which are historic, four historic peace agreements that Israel made with the help, indispensable help, of President Trump and his team.

 So we changed history.